dhruvshah8/Tic-Tac-Toe/README.md

 1. **User VS AI**
 2. **User VS friend** (Two users can play on the same device)
 3. **User VS remote friend** (Two users can play on their own devices)

+## Contributions

+Contributions are very welcome.
+Please do not commit to master.